Theoretical and observational constraints on early dark energy in $F(R)$ gravity: EDE models in TEXT gravity and constraints

 The required parameter value $c_2=0.53$ of this model is smaller than that of the negative model~\eqref{eq: ede mimus}.
-It also has a faster asymptotic behavior to approach a constant for a large curvature limit.
-However, looking at $F_R(R)$ for $R\ll R_{0}$,
+It also exhibits faster asymptotic behavior approaching a constant in the large-curvature limit.
+However, looking at $F_R(R)$ for $R\ll R_{0}$, we find

-one finds that this model suffers from the same problem that $F_R$ is away from unity due to the non-vanishing constant $c_{2}$.
+Thus, this model suffers from the same problem that $F_R$ is away from unity due to the nonvanishing constant $c_{2}$.